koyahatataku/2d-cutting-stock-problem/README.md

 DESCRIPTION:	solving 2d cutting stock problem

 ## USAGE
-You need to :
+You need to do below in advance:

 - install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc and

 - set its excutable program path into PATH environment variable.

-in advance.

 then try below on your shell or command prompt: